sirjhep/MathX/README.md

 - A help window.

 #### To be develop
-- To have only one js file.
-(Merge MathX-plugin.js and MathX-editor.) (still in progress)
+- Fixed Chrome bug.
+(Not working in Google Chrome.)
 - A button that will add a graph.